The Consequences of Confession

 Doubt and Confusion

 After I made my reports, I realized that I wasn't going to get any help at home at all - and that as a matter of fact, I was under siege.
 I've worked with the disenfranchised long enough to know that it's really not about me.
-It's about the opportunity for addicts to continue to indulgence their addiction unobstructed, and there's nothing I can do about it.
+It's about the opportunity for addicts to continue to indulge their addiction unobstructed, and there's nothing I can do about it.
 No effort has been made to reunite me with my daughter - despite my efforts to reach out online - because there are no other realistic options available to me and even here, I'm largely ignored, or blacklisted.

 I also realized that the information I shared with healthcare workers, Pastors, Scout Masters, and Priests as a child may have been used to find out more by using my own children.
 That, because I was not capable, or not given a chance to recount the details when I was offended, that others may have chosen to use my children to determine just exactly how this problem came about.
 Unfortunately, the efforts I've made online have been obscured and misrepresented by hatred, confusion, and contempt, and we're being threatened current locations (even the family I returned to help), and on the streets as well.